 The Sacconi Festival is one of the UK’s most prestigious chamber music festivals, and it happens here in Folkestone every May.
 The Sacconi Quartet organise 3 days of concerts around the town, using St Mary and St Eanswythe’s Church and the Quarterhouse to perform a wide range of music to an international audience.

-Due to the coronavirus events in 2020, the Sacconi Festival has been postponed but hopes to be rescheduled for later in the year.
-Ben Hancox talks to The Times about the importance of music during these times, reflecting on Beethoven’s 250th birthday.
-The Quartet’s First Violinist also spoke to Folkelife about how they and the festival came about.
+First violinist Ben Hancox talks to The Times about the importance of music during times of the pandemic and also reflecting on Beethoven’s 250th birthday.
+He also spoke to Folkelife about how they and the festival came about.

 What’s in a name?

 “Sacconi was a 20th Century maker and restorer of violins.
 He was born in Rome, and even as a teenager, he was making the most amazing violins.
 He emigrated to America just before the Second World War and became more involved as a restorer of instruments.
 His knowledge, particularly of the varnish of instruments was extraordinary.
 He was, not only and incredibly talented maker, but a pioneer of sensitive restoration of these great instruments.

 “The link between him and our quartet is that, when we started in 2001, I had borrowed a Sacconi violin from Charles Beare who is the, sort of, living expert on violins.
 He lent me a violin for a competition and I was still playing it when we started the quartet.
 We were looking for a name, and thought that Sacconi had a nice ring to it, so that’s what we tried.
 I did have to return that violin, but amazingly, throughout the life of the quartet, Sacconi instruments have found their way to us because of the name.